MileHacker Logo

 Cultural Context

-Of the island culinary traditions are rooted in its reliance on the water and its agricultural past.
-The emphasis on fresh catches reflects centuries of fishing.
+The island’s culinary traditions are rooted in its reliance on the coast and its agricultural past.
+The highlighting fresh catches reflects centuries of fishing.

 While much of the cuisine mirrors Madeira's, An Island of the madeira archipelago also contains one-of-a-kind specialties that reflect its drier climate along with certain agricultural produce.
 The dining experience often carries a relaxed, unpretentious island vibe.